oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 <details><summary><b>How does this work?</b></summary>
 <p>

 So how does the Authorized annotation determine what's allowed and what's not ?
 Basically it's defined using configuration properties that are imported from a configuration file.
-We'll see later how Helidon is told where it's configuration files are, but for for your reference the security configuration we're using is below.
+We'll see later how Helidon is told where it's configuration files are, but for for your reference the content of the security configuration we're using is below.

 ```yaml
 security: